Tamisium High Performance Extractor - U.S. Patent No. 9,604,155

 When a fluid is pressed it produces hydraulic pressure which basically means it does not compress and therefore exerts an immediate equal force to the force being applied and to the tank that holds the liquid.

 The control parameters we control during extraction allows the most control of any extraction system.
 They are outlined below.

-Is is through the manipulation of these repeatable adjustments that you will be able to duplicate any extraction process and repeat what you have done to produce the same consistent product every time.
+It is through the manipulation and mapping of these adjustments that you will be able to duplicate any extraction process and repeat what you have done to produce the same consistent product every time.